Dry Mouth

 To understand whether someone’s mouth is drying, it is necessary to tilt his head back and look at the deepest or deepest point of the palate.
 If we see dryness there, we can conclude that the person has a saliva shortage.
 Or we can ask that person to make this certain.

-Xerostomia generally manifests itself in the form of dry lips and tongue, cracking, taste disturbance, stickiness in the mouth, difficulties in speaking, chewing, and swallowing.
+Xerostomia generally manifests itself in the form of dry lips and tongue, cracking, taste disturbance, stickiness in the mouth, voice disorders, and difficulties in speaking, chewing, and swallowing.
 Due to the dryness, the person cannot maintain complete oral hygiene.
 There may be increases in dental caries, gum diseases, and intraoral infections.

 Dry Mouth Causes